The purpose of this article is to show the different adjustments that can be made to assessments in Buzz.

 Within the Editor of your course, select the Edit icon on the Assessment you would like to adjust.
 Next, click the SETTINGS tab at the top.
 You will then see a variety of tiles.

-TIP: Click the tile titles below to jump to those specifics.
-Each area will contain a listing of setting options to consider.
+TIP: Click the tile titles below to jump to those explanations.
+Each area will contain a list of setting options to consider.

 Gradebook and submission: Shows the weight of the assessment.